Neal Trotman: Chesterfield

 On 3 November 2011, Trotman joined Chesterfield on a two-month loan deal, with Dean Holden going in the opposite direction.
 Upon joining the club, he was given a number two shirt for the side.

 He made his Chesterfield debut two days later, starting the whole game, in a 2–2 draw against Yeovil Town.
 The deal became permanent on 3 January 2012, having become a first team regular up until this moment.
 He was made captain of the side by manager John Sheridan for the rest of the season.
-It wasn't until on 10 March 2012 when Trotman scored his first goal for the club, in a 2–2 draw against Stevenage.
+On 10 March 2012 Trotman scored his first goal for the club, in a 2–2 draw against Stevenage.
 However, he was unavailable to play in the final of the Football League Trophy, having played for Rochdale in the same competition earlier in the season.
 However, Trotman missed the rest of the 2011–12 season, due to a knee injury, as he made 24 appearances and scoring once for the side.

 Ahead of the 2012–13 season, Trotman returned from injury in the club's pre–season.
 At the start of the season, he continued to retain his first team status under the management of Sheridan.
 After Sheridan sacking, Paul Cook appointed as a new manager and under his management, Trotman's first team was limited, resulting in him placed on the transfer list, along with Craig Westcarr.
 Trotman returned to the first team on 12 January 2013 after the club's injury crisis in defence and made an impressive performance in a 3–0 win over Northampton Town.
 After the match, Trotman was praised by Cook as "absolutely magnificent" and "manful".
 Since returning to the first team, he was featured in a number of matches for the side.
 Later in the 2012–13 season, Trotman formed a defensive partner with Liam Cooper.
 At the end of the 2012–13 season, having made 34 appearances, Trotman was among seven players to be released by Chesterfield following his expiry of the contract.